hSueki/dscage-pe2/README.md

  It takes time to make STAR index...<br/>
  Please refer to STAR docs how to prepare STAR index.<br/>
  After the STAR index is generaged, please exit the container.
- Then run the container as written  as above, with mount your data and reference directories..

 ## 3. Input
      The input files required are paired FASTQ files.
-The accepted naming convention for the FASTQ files is <sample>.R1.fq.gz and <sample>.R2.fq.gz.
+The accepted naming convention for the FASTQ files is _sample_.R1.fq.gz and _sample_.R2.fq.gz.
      The the input files must be copied within a single input directory: </path/input_fastq_dir/>

 ## 4. Usage

     How to Set up and start Docker or Singularity

-  With Docker
+**With Docker**
 1. Run a Docker container using the loaded image (hsueki/dscage-pe2).
 Mount the reference  and your local data directory to the container.
 ```
   $ docker run -it |
     --mount type=bind,source=/path/to/reference,target=/usr/local/reference |
-    --mount type=bind,source=/path/to/your/data,target=/root/data |
+    --mount type=bind,source=/path/input_fastq_dir,target=/root/data |
     hsueki/dscage-pe2
 ```